 We record a contract liability when we receive payment from a customer in advance of providing goods and services.
-This includes subscriber deposits, cable installation fees, deposits related to Toronto Blue Jays ticket sales, and amounts subscribers pay for services and subscriptions that will be provided in future periods.
+This includes subscriber deposits, deposits related to Toronto Blue Jays ticket sales, and amounts subscribers pay for services and subscriptions that will be provided in future periods.